dgbao03/Warehouse_Management_Server_NestJS_v2/README.md

 - **User Authentication & Authorization**
   JWT-based authentication is used to securely manage login/logout.
 Each endpoint is protected using Role-Based Access Control (RBAC) to ensure users only access permitted resources.

+  The system implements JWT blacklisting, which enables invalidation of tokens after logout.
+This approach prevents unauthorized access using previously issued tokens and adds an important security layer beyond standard stateless JWT handling.

 - **Flexible RBAC (Role-Based Access Control)**
   Roles and permissions are fully customizable per tenant, allowing fine-grained access to each feature based on business requirements.
   A user can be assigned multiple roles, and custom roles can be created to fit specific organizational needs.